-These tours run daily at 11 am and 2 pm, for two hours, and can be reserved online or you can arrive 15 minutes before the tour for on the spot reservation.
+These tours run daily at 11 am and 2 pm, for two hours, and can be reserved online or you can arrive 15 minutes before the tour for the spot reservation.

 5. Take the bus or the train

 Their small country is well served by its public transportation, reaching almost all corners of Israel for a reasonable price.
 Firstly Israel railways operate an excellent and inexpensive intercity train service.
-You can also fly using domestic flights between Eilat, Ben Gurion, Tel Aviv and Haifa airports but you will rarely find this option cheaper than the train.
+You can also fly using domestic flights between Eilat, Ben Gurion, Tel Aviv, and Haifa airports but you will rarely find this option cheaper than the train.
 Finally, journeys between cities by taxi can be made at your convenience, but this is much more expensive unless you find groups to share the cost of the same trip.

 Alternatively, to all three of the above options, the most popularly used form of transport in all areas of Israel is the bus, with Egged bus company operating most lines between cities as well as local routes.
 You will find the buses provided by all businesses comfortable with air-conditioning in most with regular services at reasonable prices.
 Remember if you’re a student to bring your student card to receive a discounted price.

-On arrival in Israel, head to the nearest bus station to buy an anonymous Rav Kav transport card which can be reloaded with either single or multiple journey that can be used by several people, although the price is the same for both adults and children.
+On arrival in Israel, head to the nearest bus station to buy an anonymous Rav Kav transport card which can be reloaded with either a single or multiple journeys that can be used by several people, although the price is the same for both adults and children.
 Fares must only be purchased within regions as they are not valid outside of the area of purchase.
 If you are making several rides in one day in the same area, enquire about daily unlimited rides to save a little extra on your transport costs.

-6. Avoid tourist markets/stop offs on group tours
+6. Avoid tourist markets/stop-offs on group tours

-While on an organized tour, many of the souvenir stops along the way are likely to display their prices in dollars which, of course, will work out more expensive than if you manage to sneak away to a less touristy stall showing prices in Shekels for the same product.
+While on an organized tour, many of the souvenir shops along the way are likely to display their prices in dollars which, of course, will work out more expensive than if you manage to sneak away to a less touristy stall showing prices in Shekels for the same product.

-Some typical products that are lovely to buy for yourself or gifts for family and friends are Biblical jewelry, found mostly in the Old City and a shop called Shorashim in Hurva square that has an excellent selection.
-You can also look out for necklaces with names written in Hebrew and English, Judaica items, Israeli-made silver jewelry, Dead Sea Spa products and finally wall-hangings which can be found in Jerusalem in the Ben-Yehuda pedestrian mall.
+Some typical products that are lovely to buy for yourself or gifts for family and friends are Biblical jewelry, found mostly in the Old City, and a shop called Shorashim in Hurva square that has an excellent selection.
+You can also look out for necklaces with names written in Hebrew and English, Judaica items, Israeli-made silver jewelry, Dead Sea Spa products, and finally wall-hangings which can be found in Jerusalem in the Ben-Yehuda pedestrian mall.
 It is aimed at souvenir shopping but the prices are reasonable, and the quality is consistent.

 7. Budget for tipping